14islands/component-loader-js/README.md

 # component-loader

-This module is a lightweight JavaScript component loader implementing and exposed as a module using ES2015 (ES6) syntax.
-It instantiates JavaScript classes when their name is found in the DOM.

-An ES5 version is provided in the dist/es5/ folder.
+This module is a lightweight JavaScript component loader implemented and exposed as a module using ES2015 (ES6) syntax _(an ES5 version is provided in the dist/es5/ folder)_.

-Components are detected in the markup using the data-component attribute.
+It instantiates JavaScript classes when the corresponding name is found as a data-attribute in the DOM.
+Components are detected in the markup using the `data-component` attribute.

 Example: ```<div data-component="Header">```